 Mode of instruction

-As life design is not something to grade quantitatively, this course will have a pass/fail grade based on your final reflection portfolio.
+Your grade will be based on your final reflection portfolio.
 A resit of the portfolio is possible after having received the lecturer’s feedback.

 Students will be selected based on their motivation and can apply via this form.
+Deadline is 29 January 2024.
 Students selected will be enrolled by the education administration office.